Becky Yang Hsu

 My second book, The Chinese Pursuit of Happiness: Anxieties, Hopes, and Moral Tensions in Everyday Life (University of California Press, 2019), a contributed volume that I edited with Richard Madsen, is about definitions of happiness in urban China and the ways that people go about pursuing it.
 In the introduction, I bring up questions about how culture and social context influence definitions of happiness.
 I examine young adults in chapter 2, finding that they tie their assessment of their own happiness to their parents.
 The other five authors examine the history of xingfu, weddings, food, social workers, and activists.

 My current research project seeks to understand how people relate to those who have passed by studying grave sweeping in China from various angles—canonical social science, early Chinese texts, participant observation, interviews, survey data, and through the lens of its recent history.
-Grave sweeping, the annual visiting at the grave of deceased family, is popular again in urban and rural areas, and, according to my studies over the past decade, it is a routine gesture that expresses one’s love for departed parents.
+Grave sweeping, the annual visit to the grave of deceased family, is popular again in urban and rural areas, and, according to my studies over the past decade, it is a routine gesture that expresses one’s love for departed parents.
 I ask questions about what it means to mourn well.
 I argue that the ritual of visiting the grave is a bereavement strategy that provides an opportunity to adjust one’s relationship to the departed, allowing individuals to process a death with other members of the family over the years.
 It is also a massive amount of coordinated activity that, for one, causes tremendous traffic jams as April 4 or 5 comes around every year.